Debunking Common Heating Myths

 Myth: I Can Seal My Ducts with Duct Tape

 Truth: Despite its name, please do not use duct tape to seal your ductwork.
 Duct tape, the sticky tape often associated with home repairs and extreme strength, can grow weak and brittle over time.
 This is sped up if the tape is in a dusty, warm environment; like the ductwork around your furnace.
 Using duct tape to seal any vents or ducts is like putting a band aid over a deep wound.
 Though the band aid may provide some temporary relief, stitches are needed for long-term health.
 It’s the same with your ductwork.

 Truth: Adjusting the temperature of your home has huge benefits!
 The biggest benefit you’ll see is in the savings.
 Simple modifications to your home’s temperature can make a big difference on your utility bill.
 If you lower the temperature 10 or more degrees while you’re at work or sleeping, you could reduce your energy bill by 5-15%.

 Myth: The Cheapest Tune-Up is the Best Tune-Up

 Truth: When it comes to HVAC, you get what you pay for.
 And, when it comes to Moore Home Services, you pay for experience, equipment, and unparalleled customer service.
-We are a Diamond Certified plumbing and HVAC company servicing our Santa Rosa and Sacramento communities.
+We are a Diamond Certified plumbing and HVAC company servicing our Santa Rosa community.
 Each of our techs are expertly trained and ready to help.
 To experience our quality service, schedule an appointment.
 Click here to book online or reach out to our friendly call center representatives.